-The purpose of this policy is to establish requirements for employees, students, and other persons (including visitors, guests, contractors, etc.) present on school property to wear face coverings in classrooms, preschool, child care settings and other indoor areas, as well as outdoor areas where a physical distance of 6 feet cannot be maintained between persons, in order to minimize exposure to COVID-19.
+The purpose of this policy is to establish requirements for employees, students, and other persons (including visitors, guests, contractors, etc.) present on school property to wear face coverings in classrooms, preschool, child care settings and other indoor areas, in order to minimize exposure to COVID-19.

 II.
 GENERAL OF STATEMENT OF POLICY

-D. A violation of this policy occurs when any student, staff, or other person present in a school building, in the school district office, or on a school transportation vehicle fails to wear a face covering, unless an enumerated exception applies.
+E. A violation of this policy occurs when any student, staff, or other person is present in a school building, in the school district office, or on a school transportation vehicle and fails to wear a face covering, unless an enumerated exception applies.

 A. A face covering must be worn to cover the nose and mouth completely, should not be overly tight or restrictive, and should feel comfortable to wear.
 Face coverings should never be shared and should only be utilized by one individual.
 The following are included in the definition of face covering:

 1. Paper or disposable mask;

 4. Neck gaiter;

 6. Religious face covering;